jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

   - Header "Food B: [Name]" appears before first Food B step
 - **FR-3.6:** User can clear Food B to revert to Food A only

+NOTE: If a built-in protocol is loaded that has a Food A and a food B with custom target values, the loaded targets should be kept. use the existing target sequence for the post-transition portion.
+The validation check still runs.

-#### FR-4: Protocol Editing
+#### FR-4: Protocol Editing **KEY SECTION**

 - Editing target protein (P):
-  - DIRECT: updating P updates daily amount; editing daily amount updates P.
+  - For DIRECT steps: Editing targetMg recalculates dailyAmount.
   - DILUTE: keep dailyAmount and mixFoodAmount constant if possible; update mixWaterAmount.
 If impossible with current mixFoodAmount, show red error.
+    - recompute servings = (mixFoodAmount × mgPerUnit) / targetMg; if servings < minServingsForMix OR mixWaterAmount > MAX_MIX_WATER, show Y/R as appropriate and still update dailyAmount = mixTotalVolume / servings (preserve mixFoodAmount).
+If constraints make it impossible (mixTotalVolume < dailyAmount), show R3
 - Editing mixFoodAmount (DILUTE): recompute mixWaterAmount to keep P and dailyAmount unchanged.
 - Editing dailyAmount:
-  - DIRECT: updates target protein P for the step.
+  - DIRECT: Recalculates target protein P for the step.
   - DILUTE: keep mixFoodAmount fixed; update mixWaterAmount.
 - No undo/redo and no locked rows required.
 - mixWaterAmount is not manually editable for the user